1. What is the goal of the EPFL Blue Brain Project?

 The scientific milestones, which are verified by independent scientists, guide the Blue Brain in our day-to-day science but when achieved and shared, help other brain initiatives and the wider scientific communities achieve their goals.

-Furthermore, objective metrics of impact include over 175 published papers and preprints to date – 25 papers in 2019.
+Furthermore, objective metrics of impact include over 200 published papers and preprints to date.
 These papers are frequently cited and have thousands of views.
 The 2017 paper, ‘Cliques of Neurons bound into Cavities Provide a Missing Link between Structure and Function’ for example has been viewed over 300,000 times.
+While the 2021 paper, ‘A Machine-Generated View of the Role of Blood Glucose Levels in the Severity of COVID-19’ has over 100,00 views.

 The Project has released over 31,000 model neurons, over a million data traces (via the Channelpedia and the NMC Portal) and millions of predicted missing data in its web portals.
 These portals have been referenced in published papers and to date, the NMC Portal has been accessed more than 130,000 times by 26,000+ users.
 We have released over 120 open source repositories on GitHub as well as 9 major libraries.
-We developed a MOOC series, which to date has seen over 15,000 student registrations.
-We held over 70 public dissemination and outreach events in 2019.
+We developed a MOOC series, which to date has seen over 18,000 student registrations.

 Click here to read more about the achievements and the BBP timeline.